WadeYin9712/SentiBERT/README.md

   --domain xxx \                                 ---> "joy", "sad", "fear" or "anger".
 Used in EmoInt task --output_dir /results/xxx \                    ---> the same name as task_name
   --seed xxx \
-  --para xxx                                     ---> "SentiBERT" or "BERT": pretrained SentiBERT or BERT
+  --para xxx                                     ---> "sentibert" or "bert": pretrained SentiBERT or BERT
 ```

 ## Checkpoints